Skip to main content

 On average, a self-driving car could generate up to 100 gigabytes of data per second.
 Where will that data go?

 There are some concerns about how self-driving cars will affect privacy.
 Most models will track sensitive data which includes real-time location information, fingerprints, and eye scans.
-There are concerns that this data can be sold to third parties for advertising – over time the technology will build a profile for you that fits the types of places you shop and eat at and paid ads make take place over organic searches.
+There are concerns that this data can be sold to third parties for advertising – over time the technology will build a profile for you that fits the types of places you shop and eat at and paid ads will take place over organic searches.

 Aggregate data would be used to manage traffic and reduce congestion.
 Non-sensitive data would track how the vehicle is performing including gas mileage.
 Non-sensitive data would benefit consumers because manufacturers could use the information to improve safety or performance issues.